 Not necessarily but many will.
 Generally, those mortgage advisers who offer life insurance will call themselves mortgage & protection advisers.
 'Protection' is the industry name used for insurance relating to death and sickness.
 Mortgage advisers may also look at Buildings, Contents and Redundancy insurances.

-Make sure you check the type of advice you are getting
+Make sure you check the type of life insurance advice you are getting

 You need to check whether a mortgage adviser is tied to one insurance company; a panel of insurance companies or whether they can access the whole market for life and sickness insurance.
 Below I explain the differences between each.